WAIFS AND UNSUNG HEROES;

 tug at your heartstrings, and make it really tough to resist the

-is driven by your inability to feel compassion for yourself--and
+but this is driven by your inability to feel compassion for yourself--and

 that's where our inner work needs to be done.
 You've spent so